You wish to consume a JSON REST API implemented in your Rails application.

 If you want to get up to speed with Ruby on Rails, I suggest that you look into the Rails Guides which will help you understand how all the pieces fit together.

-with the resource.
+The example code above works nicely until we use the HTTP methods POST, PUT and DELETE with the resource.
 As a security mechanism, Rails expects an authenticity token to prevent a CSRF (Cross Site Request Forgery) attack.
-We need to submit an additional HTTP header X-CSRF-Token
+We need to submit an additional HTTP header X-CSRF-Token with the token.
+It is conveniently rendered in the HTML meta tag csrf-token by Rails.
+Using jQuery we can fetch that meta tag definition and configure the $httpProvider appropriately.

 var app = angular.module("Contacts", ["ngResource"]);